nogibjj/Leonard_Eshun_Mini_Project_One/README.md

 1. Finally all the tests in the test_main.py were executed

 > [!IMPORTANT]
-> All the above steps had to be successful to get a completed CI.
+> All the above steps had to be successful to get a completed CI/CD.